Woodford Files: Thelma and Louise captured the mood of our timesJulia Woodford November 1, 2011

 But now that fog of illusion is lifting, despite the best efforts of corporate spin doctors, and we’re shaking ourselves off and realizing it’s time for change.
 Already there are many awakened souls taking action.
 In the U.S., customers of big banks are withdrawing their savings and moving money to small regional credit unions that serve the interests of local communities.
 In Canada, voters have installed the Green Party in the federal government for the first time ever.
 And in the healthcare arena, people are seeking alternatives to drug-based medicine like never before.

 This month, Helke Ferrie gives us a peek inside the world of fraudulent research aimed at making vitamins look dangerous.
-Piece by piece she tears apart the veil of illusion created by one particular ‘researcher’ who cleverly manipulated test results in order to arrive at an intended outcome.
+In Dietary Supplements Increase Mortality Rate in Older Women, piece by piece she tears apart the veil of illusion created by one particular ‘researcher’ who cleverly manipulated test results in order to arrive at an intended outcome.
 What I find intriguing is not so much the deception inherent in this junk science, but the fact that the test results were splashed all over the news headlines without any journalists questioning the integrity of the research.
 Makes you wonder what other ‘news’ is simply a regurgitated press release from some corporation or other.

 We too are part of the 99%.